nii-yamagishilab/LENS-DF-DataGen/README.md

 This project is licensed under the MIT license.
 See LICENSE for details.

 ## Acknowledgements
 This study is supported by the New Energy and Industrial Technology Development Organization (NEDO, JPNP22007), JST AIP Acceleration Research (JPMJCR24U3), and JST PRESTO (JPMJPR23P9).
-This study was carried out using the TSUBAME4.0 supercomputer at the Institute of Science Tokyo.
+This study was partially carried out using the TSUBAME4.0 supercomputer at the Institute of Science Tokyo.

 ## Citation
 If you find this work interesting and useful for your research, please consider citing our paper: